IvanciniGT/terraformTraining/notes/day4.md

     BUT... there is a case where we want to use ^^^^ this option.
     We will use this option... if... we don't want that value to be stored anywhere.
         For example: PASSWORDS, SECRETS

 - When we call terraform plan or apply or destroy by using the --var-file argument We wanto to keep these values in a file...
     And we want that file to be store in our git repo.

     $ terraform apply --var-file "myproduction.tfvars"

+- Files ending in ".auto.tfvars" are loaded automatically

 - Within a varable definirtion as a default value

 - In case a value is not provided thru any of the previous options...
   Terraform is going to ask for that

+- And if I don't supply a variable terraform is going to kill the execution